 Summa cum laude 4.0 GPA

 Magna cum laude 3.75-3.99 GPA

 Cum laude 3.50-3.74 GPA

+High Scores on Exit E xam

 Honors recognition at commencement is based on the college-level GPA at the end of the fall term before graduation.
 If grades in courses completed during the final term(s) cause the student to qualify for a higher honors designation, it will be noted on the diploma.